AdityaCoppisetti/hackclub-horizons-website-for-special-someone/JOURNAL.md

 created_at: "2026-06-7"

-# June 8th: made the lock screen (its so bad i have sm refining to do
+# June 7th: made the lock screen (its so bad i have sm refining to do)

 [ made the lock screen with the background and my back hurts like hell is there a chair grant?]